About the ATN

 In order to be on the ATN, a Tribe must be an associate or charter member or have a spectrum management agreement with ATS or be a managed member of ATS.
 All data that runs over this spectrum generates income by default for the individual ATS member Tribes.
 Data can also roam over the network from other large providers and the SAOs will generate income.

-Spectrum owners are paid by ATS based on data usage in their spectrum holding area.
+Spectrum owners will earn micro payments in proportion to the amount of data flowing in their spectrum holding area.
 A Tracking Area Code (TAC) is used as a differentiating mark.
 A spectrum owner may have more than 1 TAC associated with their ownership.

 Each shape file submitted during the tribal priority filing window, will be equal to a Spectrum Asset Owner Account (SAO) on the Alaska Tribal Network (ATN).
 Contained in each of those SAOs will be sub groups that are defined as Tracking Area Codes (TACs).
 TACs are used to both determine rate of recovery and generate data detail records (DDRs) for SAOs to be paid.